eudoxia0/eudoxia0.github.io/article/_posts/2023-06-02-sketch-post-orm.md

   - then a tool runs those migrations virtually, starting with an empty schema, applying one migration at a time, and dumps the resulting schema to a file where it can be visualized
   - also can generate schema docs
   - this is similar to how code-first graphql libraries let you define your graphql schema as code and them dump a schema.gql file that the frontend can pick up

+## Declarative Migrations

+- migrations declaratively specified
+  - written in json or something
+  - not in sql
+  - why?
+    - because sql is write-only
+    - it can't be parsed
+    - you can write a parser for ISO SQL, but that's not the language anyone uses
+    - everyone uses their db's dialect
+    - you can't write a parser for Postgres' SQL dialect since that's a moving target
+    - so there's an assymetry:
+      - it's hard to go from SQL to first-class data
+      - but it's _trivial_ to go from a first-class record to SQL
+    - therefore, rather than write SQL migrations and make a Herculean effort to bring them up to the level of first-class objects, you should write migrations using a standard format like JSON with a specific schema, and a limited set of schema-manipulation actions you can take
+    - these may still use postgres (or whatever) specific features
+    - in fact the only way to "parse" a Postgres `ALTER TABLE` is to query the schema from the database, run the statement, query the schema after, and diff the schemas. this isn't great.

 ## Database-Specific